tencentyun/qcloud-documents/product/计算与网络/云服务器/最佳实践_en.md

 ## Security and network

-- Restrict access by using a firewall (Security Group) to only allow the trusted addresses to access instances, and set the most stringent rules in the Security Group.
+- Control access by using a firewall (Security Group) to only allow the trusted addresses to access instances, and set the most stringent rules in the Security Group.
 For example, by restricting the TCP inbound traffic of port 80 to IP `111.111.111.111`, you can make your CVM perform TCP access only from your local host ` 111.111.111.111`.
 For more information, see [Security Group](/doc/product/213/5221).
 - Create different Security Group rules for instance groups of different security levels to ensure that the instances running important business cannot be accessed easily from the outside.
 - Regularly update and protect applications on the instances.
 - Choose to use [Virtual Private Cloud](/doc/product/213/5227) to divide logical areas.